taidson-SO/taidson-SO/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### 🎓 Undergraduate in Systems Analysis and Development and Chemistry Teaching at IFSertão-PE.
+### 🎓 Undergraduate in Systems Analysis and Development.

   💡 Experienced in embedded systems, software development, and system architecture.